Mind the Baby, Mr. Bean: Part One

-Act 2: The Kiddie Ride

-Bean finds a Postman Pat kiddie ride and decides to put the baby inside to cheer him up; however, he then puts nine coins in it so it will play for a long time and keep the baby safe while Bean can go off and have fun on his own.
-Bean goes on a roller coaster, but he quickly gets bored and falls asleep.
+Bean spots a Postman Pat kiddie ride and decides to put the baby inside to cheer him up; however, he then puts 10 coins in it in order to maintain the ride's duration for 45 minutes and keep the baby safe while Bean can go off and have fun on his own.
+Bean goes on a roller coaster, but despite the coaster's fast speed, he ends up getting bored for the duration of the ride and falls asleep by the time it ends.
 He then goes to an archery range but accidentally hits the employee on the head, before running off.
 He tries his hand with a coin pusher game in an amusement arcade and tries to cheat by repeatedly hitting the machine after running out of coins.
 He succeeds in releasing many coins from the machine, but gets his comeuppance when a young boy (who he tried to stop from having a turn earlier) steals his prize.
-Meanwhile, a long queue builds up by the kiddie ride.
-Bean, apparently oblivious to the queue, tries to put more coins in when an angry mother confronts him by complaining to him that they have been waiting for half an hour, forcing a disgruntled Bean to take the baby out.
+Meanwhile, a long queue has built up by the kiddie ride.
+Bean, apparently oblivious to the queue, attempts to put more coins in when an annoyed mother glares at him by complaining to him about how long they have been waiting, forcing an unamused Bean to take the baby out.